 As for this Sure Flight knife, it is well balanced with a good length.
 This makes them suitable for beginners who aren’t sure whether they want to throw rotational or no-spin.

 It is a bit lighter, so it won’t be as good for throwing long distances.
 However, while learning, the lighter weight will keep wrist strain down.

 Note that this knife doesn’t come with a sheath.
 You’ll have to buy that separately.
 The sheath can hold up to three blades.

 Best for: Rotational or no-spin; not great for long distances.

 Cold Steel Pro Balance

 Overall Length: 13¼” | Steel: 1055 carbon | Weight: 11.5oz | Balance: Slightly towards the handle

 This is a favorite for no-spin spear-style throwing.
-It is a bit heavier than what is usually used for no-spin, but that gives it a good heft so you don’t have to put as much force into it for the knife to go flying far distances.
+It is a bit heavier than what is usually used for no-spin, but that gives it a good heft, so you don’t have to put as much force into it for the knife to fly far distances.

-The center of balance is slightly towards the handle, which is what you’d want for no-spin.
+The center of balance is slightly towards the handle, which you want for no-spin.
 You can also add cordage over the handle to put more weight towards the handle.

 As with all Cold Steel throwing knives, these are great quality and won’t break on you (at least not right away).
 Yes, they are pricier – but it’s cheaper to buy one quality knife than continually buy new knives.